FastV1per/Alien_DNA_tutorial/alien_dna/README.md

 4. Follow the on-screen instructions.
 Setup can take 10 minutes or more.
 5. A terminal window opens.
 That is what you'll be working on.
 You have a Debian 11 (Bullseye) environment.
 Side note: Not alot of researchers use Debian but a couple of gaming companies use this if they wanted to remaster old PC games.

+# Goals of Today
+* Using basic C language using LinuxOS
+* Understand biological data stored through a FAFSTA file
+* Editing and transforming your data to fit a program's needs
+* Analyze data using BLAST